Foster Township, McKean County, Pennsylvania

 Foster Township is a township in McKean County, Pennsylvania, United States.
-The population was 4,009 at the 2020 census.
+The population was 4,038 at the 2020 census.

 History

 The Crook Farm was listed on the National Register of Historic Places in 1976.

 Geography

+The township is in northern McKean County and is bordered to the north by the state of New York.
+It sits on the north side of the city of Bradford.
+The hamlets of Foster Brook, Derrick City, and Rew are within the township.